Nuclear Enters 2021 With Buoyant Global Outlook for Small Modular Reactors

 Aside from these gestures of government support, there have recently been SMR-related developments in less obvious markets.

-In October, for instance, Bloomberg reported that NuScale Power, which has developed the first SMR to get U.S. Nuclear Regulatory Commission design approval, would be supported by the United States International Development Finance Corp to develop plants in South Africa.
+In October, for instance, Bloomberg reported that NuScale Power, which has developed the first SMR to garner design approval from the U.S. Nuclear Regulatory Commission, would be supported by the U.S. International Development Finance Corp. to develop plants in South Africa.

 NuScale is intending to bid for 2.5 gigawatts of capacity in South Africa’s independent power producer program, the report said.